-Between the rapidly growing cosmopolitan cities such as the capital of Bogota, and Medellin (or City of Eternal Spring) and its second city, Colombia has become a top destination in South America for the business and technology industries.
-However, on our private Colombia tours, we highly recommend venturing out to discover Colombia's natural diversity through its many trails and treks.
-In addition to the jungle-rich, alluring Tayrona National Park and the staggering wax palms forests of the Coffee Region, there are thousands of options for exploring on foot or horseback.
+Colombia's growing capital, Bogota, and its second city, Medellin (or City of Eternal Spring), are full of great food, interesting neighbourhoods, outgoing people and have become top destinations in South America for the business and technology industries.
+On our private Colombia tours, though, we recommend venturing out to discover Colombia's natural splendor through its many trails and treks.
+From the jungle-rich, alluring Tayrona National Park to the unique wax palms forests of the Coffee Region, there are thousands of options for exploring on foot or horseback.

-each of our private Colombia tours are a masterfully choreographed experience with exclusive local access and an impeccable standard of service sewn into every detail
+Each of our private Colombia tours is masterfully choreographed with special local access and impeccable service

 This is our craft.
 Our commitment.